IppClub/Dora-SSR/README.md

 - Engine project development

-   For the installation and configuration of Dorothy SSR project development, see [Official Documents](https://dorothy-ssr.net/docs/tutorial/dev-configuration) for details.
+   For the installation and configuration of Dora SSR project development, see [Official Documents](https://Dora-ssr.net/docs/tutorial/dev-configuration) for details.

 <br>